If you are looking for innovative, durable watches for a special gift to a loved one (or yourself!), this review is for you.

 - Packaging: most of their packaging is made from recycled cardboard.

-- CSR: being part of the ‘circular goal’ is in their core mission statement: create, reuse, recreate, recycle, and start again.
+- Environmental & Social Practices: being part of the ‘circular goal’ is in their core mission statement: create, reuse, recreate, recycle, and start again.
 As mentioned above, they recycle their silicone straps.
 Additionally, They ensure the metal part of their watches will be reused for practical use—for example, new jewelry or artwork.
 Ksana (Buddhist word) embodies the desire for fun, without always the ‘on’ stimulation of our modern world.
 Lastly, they are part of the 1% for the Planet alliance, thus donating 1% of their sales value toward helping environmental causes.

 - Manufacturing: There is little information on its website.
 However, it seems their manufacturer in Asia must pass a third-party audit, in order to confirm there are fair wages, no use of child labor, and overall benefits that promote fair labor practices.